 Last but not least - the brilliant yellow flowers of the Heath Wattle (Acacia brownii).
 This little plant only grows to around 50cm high and though prickly is a gorgeous addition to gardens with sandy soils.
 Image by Emma Rooksby. |

-If you live in the West Dapto area, or are thinking of moving there, most of these plants will do very well in your garden, creating spectacular spring displays.
+If you live in West Dapto or Albion Park Rail, or are thinking of moving there, most of these plants will do very well in your garden, creating spectacular spring displays.
 Some are available in nurseries and more will become available in time as their value is recognised.

 No comments